CAP-level Authorization

 }

-example, only projects for which the current user is a member with role Editor
+}In the ProjectService example, only projects for which the current user is a member with role Editor are readable and editable.
+Note that with exception of the user ID ($user) all authorization information originates from the business data.

-Supported features of exists
+Supported features of exists predicate:

 - Combine with other predicates in the

-condition (where: 'exists a1[...] or exists a2[...]
+wherecondition (where: 'exists a1[...] or exists a2[...]). - Define recursively (

-). - Use target paths (
+where: 'exists a1[exists b1[...]]). - Use target paths (

-). - Usage of user attributes.
+where: 'exists a1.b1[...]). - Usage of user attributes.

-Paths inside the filter (where: 'exists a1[b1.c = ...]
+Paths inside the filter (where: (exists a1[b1.c = ...])) are not yet supported.

 The following example demonstrates the last two features: